Astor63/TPS-Mods/Work In Progress/Gears Improvement/Weapons Improvement/Assault Rifle Improvement/Cry Baby Presto/ReadMe.md

 | 4x Faster                | 20000            | something between|
 | 5x Faster                | 25000            | similar to standard AR speed|

-Feel free to toggle the best option that suit you
+Feel free to toggle the best option that suit you.

 ### Where to find it?